VA DISABILITY QUESTIONS AND ANSWERS (Q&A)

 Q: How do I schedule an appointment?

 A: Our goal is to speak with you directly to answer your question; however, we field 30 - 50 calls daily, making it difficult to have a meaningful conversation.
-Appointments are your best option because it allows you a scheduled block of time to discuss your issues with your disability advocate.
+Appointments are your best option because they allow you a scheduled time to discuss your issues with your disability advocate.